jeremyneveu/m2-npac-grac/chapters/en/02_friedmann_equations.md

 This model of the Universe, linking the prediction of its expansion $\bar H(z)$ to its contents of cosmological constant, matter and radiation, is called the $\Lambda$CDM model ($\Lambda$ for the cosmological constant and CDM for *Cold Dark Matter*) in the case $k=0$ (flat Universe).
 This is the standard model of cosmology.

-### Dark energy models
+### Dark energy modeling

 What is the true nature of dark energy?
 Is it the manifestation of vacuum energy?
 A second fundamental constant of gravitation?
 Or a new fifth force?
 The manifestation of additional spatial dimensions?
-These questions about the nature of dark energy remain unanswered for the moment, but since the discovery of accelerated expansion in 1998 {cite:p}`Riess1998,Perlmutter1999` new cosmological surveys are underway to precisely measure dark energy's equation of state $w_{DE}$: as long as we measure $w_{DE} = w_\Lambda=-1$ then the accelerating expansion can be explained with a single parameter, which is the value of $\Lambda$.
-If the measurements deviate significantly from $-1$, then more complex models will have to be tested.
+These questions about the nature of dark energy do not have answers at the moment, but since the discovery of accelerated expansion in 1998 {cite:p}`Riess1998,Perlmutter1999` new cosmological surveys are underway to precisely measure the equation of state of dark energy $w_{DE}$: as long as we measure $w_{DE} = w_\Lambda=-1$ then the acceleration of expansion can be explained with a single parameter which is the value of $\Lambda$.
+If measurements deviate significantly from $-1$, then more complex models will have to be tested.

-This is why today, in addition to the standard $\Lambda$CDM model, cosmologists are testing empirical models that look for deviations from the standard model:
+This is why today, in addition to the standard $\Lambda$CDM model, cosmologists test empirical models that seek deviations from the standard model:
 - Flat $w$CDM: flat Universe model with free parameters $\Omega_m^0$, $\Omega_r^0$ and $w_{DE}$;
-- $w$CDM: any curvature model with free parameters $\Omega_m^0$, $\Omega_r^0$, $\Omega_\Lambda^0$ and $w_{DE}$;
+- $w$CDM: arbitrary curvature model with free parameters $\Omega_m^0$, $\Omega_r^0$, $\Omega_\Lambda^0$ and $w_{DE}$;
-- $w_0w_a$CDM: model where the equation-of-state parameter for dark energy is given by two free parameters:
+- $w_0w_a$CDM: model where the equation-of-state parameter of dark energy is given by two free parameters:
 $$
 w_{DE}(a) = w_0 + \left(1 - \frac{a}{a_0}\right)w_a$$